v-harrishe/azure-docs/articles/app-service/faq-configuration-and-management.md

 PCI DSS version 3.1 certification requires disabling Transport Layer Security (TLS) 1.0.
 Currently, disabling TLS 1.0 is not an option for most App Service plans.
 However, If you use App Service Environment or are willing to migrate your workload to App Service Environment, you can get greater control of your environment.
 This involves disabling TLS 1.0 by contacting Azure Support.
 In the near future, we plan to make these settings accessible to users.

-For more information, see [Microsoft Azure App Service web app compliance with PCI Standard 3.0 and 3.1](https://support.microsoft.com/help/3124528).
+For more information, see [21Vianet Azure App Service web app compliance with PCI Standard 3.0 and 3.1](https://support.microsoft.com/help/3124528).

 ## How do I use the staging environment and deployment slots?